adrian-tarau/bootstrap/web/src/main/resources/help/dataset/dashboard.md

 ## Fields

-A dashboard will display only the most important fields in the grid (due to limited space available), however, additional fields can be available to be used in search expressions.
+A dashboard will display only the most important fields in the data grid (due to limited space available), however, additional fields can be available to be used in search expressions.
 Most of the time, field names are similar to the label in the table header. and they are case-insensitive: _name_ and _Name_ represents the same field.

 Fields can be used to search through the document using a _query_ (search expression) as described bellow.